 Veneers and crowns both have considerable advantages in mending or enhancing front teeth.
 But on the other hand, there is no Difference Between Veneers And Crowns because they both serve two very distinct functions in terms of functionality and aesthetics.

-Crowns (also called “tooth caps”) cover the entire tooth, whereas veneers only cover a portion.
+Crowns (called “tooth caps”) cover the entire tooth, whereas veneers only cover a portion.

 Everyone’s preference for veneers and crowns on front teeth is different.
 The most crucial consideration will be whether or not your tooth is in good health or requires cosmetic enhancement.